Back to all blogs

 To get the most accurate and useful results, consistency is key.
 If you're deciding between collection methods, our guide on thyroid blood tests: fingerprick or whole blood explains the difference.

-- The Biotin Warning: Many "hair, skin, and nails" supplements contain high doses of Biotin (Vitamin B7).
-This can significantly interfere with the laboratory's ability to measure TSH and T4 accurately, often making an underactive thyroid look "normal" or even overactive.
+• The Biotin Warning: Many "hair, skin, and nails" supplements contain high doses of Biotin (Vitamin B7).
+This can significantly interfere with the laboratory's ability to measure TSH and T4 accurately.
 We recommend avoiding biotin-containing supplements for at least 48 hours before your test.

-- Medication: If you are already taking thyroid medication (like Levothyroxine), do not adjust your dose based on private test results.
+• Medication: If you are already taking thyroid medication (like Levothyroxine), do not adjust your dose based on private test results.
 Always discuss your results with your GP or endocrinologist first.
-They will consider your symptoms and clinical history alongside the blood markers.

-When you receive your Blue Horizon report, you will see your results alongside "reference ranges."
+When you receive your Blue Horizon report, you will see your results alongside T3 reference ranges.
 These ranges are the "normal" brackets based on a large population of healthy people.
+Typically, a Free T3 reference range might be roughly between 3.1 and 6.8 pmol/L, though this varies slightly between laboratories.

 However, "normal" is not the same as "optimal."
 For some people, being at the very bottom or top of a range can still result in symptoms.
-This is why we encourage you to see the results as a starting point for a conversation.
-If your TSH is 4.2 (within a 0.5–4.5 range) but your Free T3 is right at the bottom of its range, your GP may find that information useful in context with your fatigue and cold intolerance.
+If your TSH is 4.2 (within a 0.5–4.5 range) but your Free T3 is right at the bottom of its range, your GP may find that information useful in context with your symptoms.
 For help making sense of the numbers, see our guide on how to read your thyroid blood test results.

 When to Seek Urgent Help